johnlobster/misc/groups/README.md

-# Moving from yahoo groups to groups.io
+# Moving from yahoo groups to groups.io or getting on to the MWS groups.io for the first time

 ## Create a new account on groups.io